TeachBooks/teachbooks-sphinx-tippy/README.md

 ## Introduction

 Sphinx-tippy allows you to create rich hover over tips as demonstrated here: https://sphinx-tippy.readthedocs.io/en/latest/.
-This TeachBooks Tippy extension makes it plug-and-play within a JupyterBook.
+This TeachBooks Tippy extension makes it plug-and-play within a TeachBook.

 ## What does it do?

 You can see how the this works in the [example book](https://teachbooks.io/TeachBooks-sphinx-tippy-Example).

 ## Installation
-To install the Sphinx-Image-Inverter, follow these steps:
+To install TeachBooks-Sphinx-Tippy, follow these steps:

 **Step 1: Install the Package**